yuehcw/JSON.org-Enhancement/README.md

 <h2>Junit Test</H2>

-* I create the `XML2Test.java` testing file under the test dir, you can run `mvn clean test -Dtest=XML2Test` in the root dir to perform tests
+* I created the `XML2Test.java` testing file under the test dir, you can run `mvn clean test -Dtest=XML2Test` in the root dir to perform tests.

 * Inside the testing file, `toJSONObject1Test1()` is testing the basic functionality.